Chevone Marsh: loan to Ventura County Fusion

-Kokkolan Palloveikot
+loan to Kokkolan Palloveikot

 In April 2016 Marsh went on a trial stint in Finland which sparks controversy with the then Jamaica national team coach Winfried "Winnie" Schäfer who wanted marsh for a friendly international with Chile.
-Marsh opted to go to Finland and sign with Kokkolan Palloveikot in the Finnish Ykkönen league.
+Marsh opted to go to Finland and sign on loan with Kokkolan Palloveikot in the Finnish Ykkönen league.
+During his spell in Finland he made 18 appearances and scored two goals.

 Chalatenango

 In January 2021, Marsh joined Chalatenango in El Salvador.
+He made 10 appearances for the Central-American side.